Your Substack - A Business Or A Hobby?

 Let's fix that right now.

 Most Substack advice is a pyramid scheme of hope.
-You read articles about how to ‘find your voice’ and ‘build a community’ from people who are only famous for telling you how to get famous.
+You read articles about how to find your voice and build a community from people who are only famous for telling you how to get famous.

-Meanwhile, your bank account is bleeding red.
+Meanwhile, your bank account bleeds red.

 Welcome to The Banana Stand